vkhitrin/cosmicding/README.md

 cosmicding is a [linkding](https://github.com/sissbruecker/linkding) companion app for COSMIC™ Desktop Environment.
 It provides an alternative frontend to linkding based on [libcosmic](https://github.com/pop-os/libcosmic).

+While cosmicding was desgined for COSMIC™ Desktop Environment, it should be able to run cross-platform.

 Features:

-- Support multiple linkding instances (or users on the same instance).
+- Support multiple linkding instances (or multiple users on the same instance).
 - Cache/aggregate bookmarks locally.
 - Add/Edit/Remove bookmarks.
 - Search bookmarks based on title, URL, tags, desscription, and notes.

+## Dependencies

+- `cargo`
+- `just`
+- `libxkbcommon-dev`
+- `libcosmic`
+- `libsqlite3`

 ## Installation